-Oxfam's deputy CEO resigns over sex crimes scandal
+Oxfam deputy CEO quits over sex crimes scandal

 "As program director at the time, I am ashamed that this happened on my watch and I take full responsibility."

-Oxfam received about £32 million (about $44 million) from the government last financial year, according to public records.
+Oxfam is one of the UK's largest and most prominent aid organizations, operating development programs in more than 90 countries around the world.
+The agency also offers assistance to people after emergencies and disasters.

-International Development Secretary Penny Mordaunt warned Sunday that Oxfam could lose millions of pounds in public funding because of the scandal.
+International Development Secretary Penny Mordaunt warned that Oxfam could lose millions of pounds in public funding because of the scandal.
+Oxfam received about £32 million (about $44 million) from the government last year, according to public records.

+Mordaunt said on Monday that the organization made a "full and unqualified apology" to her and to the people of Britain and Haiti.
+In a statement, Mordaunt said that the charity apologized for "the appalling behavior of some of their staff in Haiti in 2011, and for the wider failings of their organization's response to it."

 A Downing Street spokesman said Monday that the British government had taken action to enforce a "zero-tolerance approach" to allegations of "horrific behavior" by Oxfam staff.
 He gave no details on what the actions were.